-Do you need to submit a personal tax return if you use an umbrella company?
+Do you need to file a self assessment tax return if you use an umbrella company?

 Generally speaking, contractors and freelancers employed by an umbrella company do not need to submit a personal tax return because they are taxed at source (PAYE).

-However, there are many circumstances where temporary workers using umbrellas are still required to complete a tax return and pay additional tax and national insurance to HMRC.
+However, in some circumstances, individuals using umbrellas are still required to complete a tax return and pay additional income tax to HMRC.

 Keep reading, and we’ll explain more about umbrella companies and tax returns – to help you identify whether or not you need to submit one.